 - Enterprise Java Beans (EJB)

 - Java Message Service message queue APIs (JMS)

 Please note, that the Java Enterprise Edition has been moved to its own project which is now independent of the core Java SDK.
 This has been done to make the Java platform smaller.

 Java Application Servers

-The Java Enterprise Edition is only a specification.
+The Java Enterprise Edition (Jakarta EE) is only a specification.
 Software vendors like IBM, Oracle etc. are free to implement this specification.
 And they have.
 Their implementations are usually called Java Application Servers, because the servers are capable of running Java applications, while offering a lot of standardized services to these Java applications.